 Today’s Doctors of Chiropractic (or “DCs”) are trained as “Primary Health Care Providers,”

 which means they are practitioners of the healing arts that are trained to: Examine patients; analyze the results of tests; diagnose; and treat the patient’s health condition(s), as well as advise patients about methods of preventive health care.
 Consequently, Chiropractic Physicians can also do physical examinations for schools, sports, or work, and know how to refer to specialists when needed.

-In practice, some DCs choose to narrow their scope of practice to serve in a more focused manner, and often refer to themselves as “Chiropractors” (as opposed to “Chiropractic Physicians”).
+In practice, some DCs choose to specialize from within their broad scope of practice to serve in a more focused manner, and often refer to themselves as “Chiropractors” (as opposed to “Chiropractic Physicians”).
 This does not mean their training was any less comprehensive.
-It generally just means they have chosen to focus more on applying the Chiropractic (and less on the medical) aspects of their training, often because they seek to serve people better with their unique, non-duplicative skill set.
+It generally just means they have chosen to focus more on applying the Chiropractic (and less on the medical) aspects of their training, often because they seek to serve people better with their unique, non-duplicated skill set.
+In Dr. C’s case, this means specializing in the one skill set that sets Chiropractic apart – the function-restoring (and life-enhancing) ADJUSTMENT.

 Many people are unaware of all the training that Chiropractic Physicians (or “Doctors of Chiropractic”) have gone through.
-To illustrate the complexity and depth of a Chiropractor’s studies, below is presented an overview of the training of a DC (Doctor of Chiropractic) and that of a conventional MD (Medical Doctor) below.
+To illustrate the complexity and depth of a Chiropractor’s studies, below is an overview of the training of a DC (Doctor of Chiropractic) and that of a conventional (Medical) Doctor (or MD).

 If you are looking for a Chiropractor in Knoxville, TN and the surrounding areas call our office today to make an appointment.(865) 454-0313 or click here to schedule your appointment online.

 COMPARISON BETWEEN THE TRAINING OF CHIROPRACTIC PHYSICIANS AND MEDICAL PHYSICIANS

 |Doctor of Medicine